-Benefits of the new design include:
+Benefits of the revised design include:

-- Simpler design and navigation making it easier for you to find what you are looking for
+- Simpler design and navigation making it easier for you to find what you are looking for.

-- More advertising space for campaigns and services – we can keep you up to date with new services and tools
+- More advertising space for campaigns and services – we can keep you up to date with new services and tools.

-- A wider screen design for desktop computers
+- A wider screen design for desktop computers.

-- A customer centric focus
+- A customer centric focus.